Why would you need CPAP batteries?

 The first advice we would like to give you is that you must heavily research your existing CPAP machine and your specific requirement for the battery.
 Please do not shy away from making a few calls to the CPAP seller or even take a trip to your general physician to get their word about it.

 There exist a variety of batteries like deep cycle ones, with Lithium-ion, those that fit for flight use, and some that come with a solar charger.
-The key to making the decision is knowing precisely what you need and matching it with the specifications of the CPAP battery.
+The key to making the decision is knowing precisely what you need and matching it with the specifications of the battery for your CPAP.

 BPS Freedom CPAP Travel Battery– can be found online within $330-$250, is portable, and has a sleek design along with a digital display.
 The battery is lithium-ion based and is compatible with popular CPAP.